 For now, the fate of medical marijuana lies in the results of large-scale clinical trials as well as long term safety and efficacy studies.
 Once these are able to prove the therapeutic efficacy as well as the safety of medical marijuana beyond a reasonable doubt, perhaps the stance of more senators and voters would change.
 In the relative absence of such, the more realistic prediction is that things would still remain this way for a long time to come.

 Would Legalization Really be a Step Forward?

-In many quarters, the discourse is that federal legalization would be the next big step for medical marijuana.
+In many quarters, the discourse is that having the government classify marijuana as legal through federal legalization would be the next big step for medical marijuana.
 While legalization would, no doubt, come with a host of benefits, it is not without inherent disadvantages.

 Legalization would mean marijuana would be rescheduled to schedule 2.
 While this would be great for tax cuts and marijuana businesses looking to get loans from banks, it could spell doom for small dispensaries.
 Schedule 2 drugs are strictly regulated by the FDA.
 Medical marijuana joining that illustrious class means the same regulations that apply to prescription drugs would apply to medical marijuana.
 Big pharmaceutical companies would have an incentive to take over the industry and local manufacturers and dispensaries would go out of business in no time.
 Worse still, the prices are likely to skyrocket and obtaining the drug could become more difficult.

 While all these problems could spend doom for a lot of businesses and users, they are not exactly insurmountable.
 The best approach is to deal with the problems one at a time.
 Getting medical marijuana legalized at the federal level should be a top priority.

 The Future Bodes Well